MariaGelvison/Auto-Depreciation-Analysis/README.md

 ### Insights

-  -  Expensive vehicles lose on average 20% of their value year on year.
+  -  Expensive vehicles lose on average 20% of their value year on year;
-  -  Base cars only lose on average 10% of their value year on year.
+  -  Base cars only lose on average 10% of their value year on year;
+  -  Not true for sports cars.

+### Recommendation

+  - Those considering buying a brand new vehicle may consider looking the affordable base models as they tend to hold value better
+  - If preference is a premium model, certified pre-owned vehicles are a good option as depreciation slows down after 5 years.